-Medical Aid in Dying
+Definitions Relative to Medical Aid in Dying for the Terminally III.

-"Adult" means an individual who is 18 years of age or older.
+- 3. As used in P.L.2019, c.59 (C.26:16-1 et al.): - "Adult" means an individual who is 18 years of age or older.

-"Attending physician" means a physician licensed pursuant to Title 45 of the Revised Statutes who has primary for the Terminally Ill.

-responsibility for the treatment and care of a qualified terminally ill patient and treatment of the patient's illness, disease, or condition.
+"Attending physician" means a physician licensed pursuant to Title 45 of the Revised Statutes who has primary responsibility for the treatment and care of a qualified terminally ill patient and treatment of the patient's illness, disease, or condition.